 “When you come to one of the many moments in life where you must give an account of yourself, provide a ledger of what you have been, and done, and meant to the world, do not, I pray, discount that you filled a dying man’s days with a sated joy, a joy unknown to me in all my prior years, a joy that does not hunger for more and more but rests, satisfied.
 In this time, right now, that is an enormous thing.” — Paul Kalanithi

-For me, these beautiful words speak to a sense the “enoughness” that I try to find every day in my life with Owen.
+Although Paul’s tragedy was the flip-side of ours (death was after him, not his daughter), these beautiful words speak to a sense of “enoughness” that I try to find every day in my life with my boys.
 Though many could (and do) say that Jackson died “too young” and “should have” lived much longer alongside us, there is something so beautiful about this father’s acceptance of, and satisfaction with, the time he was given with his child.
 I have worked hard myself to get to this place.
 Whatever time I had with Jackson, whatever time I get with Owen, it will be “enough” because they were a gift from the moment they arrived.
 In some ways, no length of time would ever feel like enough (either I will feel robbed of time, or they will), so I’ve made it my mission to rest satisfied each day.
 This, above all, brings me peace.

 Second-time parenting has been a gift.
 Bryan and I cherish all the things we get to do again with Owen, that we either did (or never got to do) with Jackson.
 Second-time parenting is also at times an invisible identity.
 When we are out and about with Owen, everyone assumes he is our first and only child.
 And why would they think anything else?
 In some way, this is a nice reprieve from having to constantly answer “Is this your first?” while I was pregnant.
 But now that I no longer get asked that question, I find myself missing the invitation to bare my story and share who I am, a mother of two.